Milesq/btrbk-manage/Readme.md

 - Navigate snapshots/backups using arrow keys
 - Press `Space` to protect/unprotect backups
 - Press `Enter` to edit protection notes
-- Press `T` to review and purge the trash
+- Press `t` to review and purge the trash
+    - D for deleting all trashed backups
+- Press `m` to filter protected backups the trash
 - Press `q` to quit

 ## Capabilities

-- Delete specific snapshots/backups (later called "snaps")
+- Delete specific backups
 - Mark snaps as "protected" to avoid deletion by automatic cleanup
 - Restore snapshots
 - Review and purge trashed backups